Section B: Monitoring and Review of Programmes and Modules

 B.4.2 Process for review of taught programmes

-Following discussion at various committees during the session, and approval by the Learning and Teaching Quality Committee, revised procedures for the annual review of taught programmes were introduced for the review of the 2010/11 session.
+Following discussion at various committees during the session, and approval by the Teaching, Learning and Student Outcomes Committee, revised procedures for the annual review of taught programmes were introduced for the review of the 2010/11 session.
 Subsequent end of session reviews have taken place and minor adjustments have been made each year.
 Please see the guidance notes for full details.

 Programme level reports are then referred to the Head of Department who produces his/her own report to confirm that satisfactory programme reports have been received and considered at departmental meetings and that feedback on matters of concern raised and associated actions has been passed to students/examiners as appropriate.
 The departmental report also confirms that examples of good practice have been disseminated and that programme specifications are accurate or are being amended.
 Again, action planning is used to address any issues.

-The cycle is completed at Faculty level by the Associate Dean (Learning and Teaching) signing off the programme and departmental reports and confirming that they have been considered at a meeting of the Faculty Learning and Teaching Committee.
-This stage also asks that Associate Deans highlight any matters relating to the implementation of good practice or matters of concern which the Learning and Teaching Quality Committee might assist with.
-Finally, the Faculty report includes a summary of themes arising from external examiner reports.
-Faculty reports are then considered by the Learning and Teaching Quality Committee.
+The cycle is completed at departmental level by the Associate Director (Learning & Teaching) signing off the programme and departmental reports and confirming that they have been considered at a departmental meeting.
+This stage also asks that Associate Directors highlight any matters relating to the implementation of good practice or matters of concern which the TELSOC might assist with.
+Finally, the department report includes a summary of themes arising from external examiner reports.
+Department reports are then considered by the Teaching, Learning and Student Outcomes Committee.

 Please see the review cycle diagram for details of the operation of the cycle for the review of taught programmes.

-Periodic Programme Reviews come under the remit of the Learning and Teaching Quality Committee, and are supported by the Quality Assurance Team.
+Periodic Programme Reviews come under the remit of the TELSOC, and are supported by the Quality Assurance Team.
 Panels are chaired by a standing chair and include two external subject specialists; two internal members, drawn from a standing panel; a student member; the Quality Assurance Manager; and the Quality Assurance Officer as Secretary.
-Panels report to LTQC following reviews, and make recommendations to the Department, the Faculty, and to central departments or committees of the School as appropriate.
+Panels report to TELSOC following reviews, and make recommendations to the Department and to central departments or committees of the School as appropriate.
 Detailed guidelines for periodic review, which include the projected timetable for future reviews, are available by following the link on the right hand side of the screen.
 Guidance is also available for students whose programme is under review.
 Precise dates for reviews are published annually in the Calendar.
 Reports of previous reviews are available as indicated on the right hand side of the screen for internal readers only (password protected).

-Where a Faculty supports the Department’s categorisation of a module as (4) for the first time, their recommendation will be forwarded to Academic Board for confirmation.
+Where a department approves categorisation of a module as (4) for the first time, their recommendation will be forwarded to Academic Board for confirmation.
 Thereafter the module will remain in category 4 until the next Periodic Programme Review, when panels (which include external subject specialists) will be asked to make a recommendation as to its continuation.
 PPR panels will receive all annual reviews for the period and check that planned actions have been carried through.